SN 2021foa: the bridge between SN IIn and Ibn

 \section{Spectral and Lightcurve modelling}

 Figure~\ref{fig:zoomedplot} shows the zoomed-in spectral evolution of the line profiles of H$\alpha$, and He {\sc i} 5876, 6678, 7065 \AA.
 H$\alpha$ shows a very complex profile throughout the evolution.
 Initially, H$\alpha$ shows a narrow line on the top of a broad component.
 Around $-$3.2 d, we see a narrow P-Cygni component appearing on top of a broad H$\alpha$ profile.
 Thereafter, the H$\alpha$ profile is complex and highly asymmetric.
 Post 14.2 d, the red part of H$\alpha$ starts developing, possibly due to contamination from He {\sc i} 6678 \AA.
-The He {\sc i} 5876 \AA~ line also shows evolution, with the FWHM varying between 2500 -- 4000 km s$^{-1}$.
-The narrow notch on top of the He {\sc i} profile is mostly due to Na I D. The He {\sc i} 5876 \AA\ grows in strength and by 7.2 d its luminosity becomes comparable to that of H$\alpha$.
+In the inset plot in second panel, we see a narrow He {\sc i} 5876 \AA\ component followed by the dip which is most likely due to Na I D. The He {\sc i} 5876 \AA~ line shows evolution, with the FWHM varying between 2500 -- 4000 km s$^{-1}$ which is the narrow to intermediate width component in accordance with \cite{Pastorello2008}.
+The He {\sc i} 5876 \AA\ grows in strength and by 7.2 d its luminosity becomes comparable to that of H$\alpha$.
 The He {\sc i} 7065 \AA\ line develops later, at 14.2 d, and grows in strength thereafter.
 Interestingly, the FWHM of the He {\sc i} 5876 \AA~ line is similar to that of the H$\alpha$ line throughout the evolution, which again may indicate a mixed composition of the CSM.
 The implications of these line profiles with regards to the geometry of the SN is discussed in Sect.~\ref{halphadecomp}.